holistic education child

 • Mindfulness and Well-being Initiatives: Incorporating short breaks for breathing exercises or quiet reflection to help students manage stress.

 Expert Tip: Ask your child’s teacher this question at the next conference: “How do you support my child’s social and emotional growth in the classroom?”
-Their answer will tell you a lot about how much a holistic approach is being used.
+Their answer will tell you a lot about how much a complete approach is being used.
 Look for mentions of teamwork, conflict resolution, and self-awareness activities.

 • Connection: Students learn to connect subjects to each other, connect their learning to the real world, and connect with their community.
-A history lesson isn’t just dates; it’s about people and their impact on today.
+A history lesson isn’t just dates. it’s about people and their impact on today.

 • Balance: The curriculum balances academic subjects with the arts, physical education, and emotional development.
 It values creativity and critical thinking as much as it values memorization.